Selene (Underworld): Underworld

 After a confrontation with the Lycan hitman Raze, she discovers what is supposedly a Lycan lair.
 She is angry when Kraven dismisses her claims, not knowing that Kraven is in league with the Lycan leader Lucian in a bid to take over the control of the vampire realm from the Elders.

-She tracks down Michael Corvin, in whom she believes the Lycans hava an interest.
+She tracks down Michael Corvin, in whom she believes the Lycans have an interest.
 Against the sacred laws of The Vampire Covenant, she and Michael, who is infected with the lycanthropy virus, fall in love.

 She awakens Viktor from his deep slumber (torpor), believing that only he has the power to deal with the conspiracy between Kraven and Lucian.
 She then leads a mass assault on the Lycans' underground bunker.

-After Michael is shot with silver nitrate by Kraven, Selene is forced to infect Michael with her vampire strain in order to save his life, thus making him the first hybrid.
+After Michael is shot with silver nitrate by Kraven, Selene is forced to infect Michael with her vampire strain to save his life, thus making him the first hybrid.
 She also learns the truth about the identity of her family's killer from Kraven; she strikes Viktor down while the Elder is preoccupied fighting Michael.
 She then retrieves Sonja's pendant, carrying on her legacy.